quidphp/core/README.md

     - [SpecificAddSubmit](src/Cms/SpecificAddSubmit.php) | Class for the submit specific add route, to process the insertion of a new row in the CMS
     - [SpecificCalendar](src/Cms/SpecificCalendar.php) | Class for the calendar widget route of the CMS
     - [SpecificDelete](src/Cms/SpecificDelete.php) | Class for the specific delete route, to process a row deletion in the CMS
-    - [SpecificDispatch](src/Cms/SpecificDispatch.php) | Class for the specific dispatch route, directs the submit request to the proper dispatch route of the CMS
+    - [SpecificDispatch](src/Cms/SpecificDispatch.php) | Class for the specific dispatch route, directs to the proper dispatch route of the CMS
     - [SpecificDownload](src/Cms/SpecificDownload.php) | Class for the file download route of the CMS
     - [SpecificDuplicate](src/Cms/SpecificDuplicate.php) | Class for the specific duplicate route, to process a row duplication in the CMS
     - [SpecificRelation](src/Cms/SpecificRelation.php) | Class for the route which manages specific relation - enumSet inputs in the specific form
     - [SpecificSubmit](src/Cms/SpecificSubmit.php) | Class for the submit specific route, to process the update of a row in the CMS
-    - [SpecificTableRelation](src/Cms/SpecificTableRelation.php) | Class for the route which manages table relation - used by some columns to insert content within a textarea
+    - [SpecificTableRelation](src/Cms/SpecificTableRelation.php) | Class for the route which manages table relation, used by some inputs in the CMS
     - [SpecificUserWelcome](src/Cms/SpecificUserWelcome.php) | Class for the specific user welcome route which can send a welcome email to the user
     - [_common](src/Cms/_common.php) | Trait that provides commonly used methods for the CMS
     - [_export](src/Cms/_export.php) | Trait that provides commonly used methods for exporting data from the CMS